 - Exchange emails and/or set up a phone/video chat to get to know each other before the conference

 - Meet up as early as possible at the DLF Forum, to be a friendly face, help make introductions, and generally advise on how to make the most of the conference

 - Offer career advice as requested, based on their own experience

 - Maintain confidentiality and exhibit professionalism in all interactions (including by adhering to our Code of Conduct)

 We also provide a private discussion forum for our mentors, so that they can compare notes on their own process and mentorship philosophy, and provide feedback that will help shape the program.

-If you missed the opportunity to join in past years — or are eager to be involved again — be sure to sign up to become a mentor or mentee during the registration process for the 2017 Forum in Pittsburgh.
+If you missed the opportunity to join in past years — or are eager to be involved again — be sure to sign up to become a mentor or mentee during the registration process for the 2018 Forum in Las Vegas.